komalrathi/komalrathi.github.io/content/blog/software-engineering-methodologies/index.md

 ## Waterfall
-There are 7 distinct phases; each phase needs to be completed before progressing onto next phase.
+There are 7 distinct stages that are arranged in a sequence; each stage needs to be completed before progressing onto next stage.
 The 7 stages are conception, initialistaion and analysis, design, construction and coding, testing, and implementation.
+As the name suggests, the team does not return to a previous stage during the process (waterfalls only flow in one direction).

 #### Pros